mmrydz/virginia-cyber-range/README.md

 Problem Addressed by This App:
 ------------------------------
-* VCR wants teacher to teacher online forum that students can not access
+* Virginia Cyber Range wants teacher to teacher online forum that students can not access
 * Difficult to maintain server(full) platform such as phpBB
 * Difficult to maintain a curated knowledge base